 - High-quality design

 - Not waterproof

-The work boots you choose will determine how healthy your feet are throughout the day as well as how much you’re able to get done daily at work.
-If you select a poorly designed pair, you’ll be suffering from blisters and exposed to unsafe work conditions.
+The work boots you choose will determine how healthy your feet are throughout the day, as well as how much you’re able to get done daily at work.
+If you select a poorly designed pair, you could suffer from blisters or be exposed to unsafe work conditions.

 Below are some of the essential features to keep an eye out for when you start shopping.

 By far, the first thing you need to look for in work boots is a safety toe.
 Not only is this a regulation for most industrial worksites, but it’s also essential for your protection.
 Without safety toe shoes, you’re putting your feet in a position where they could be crushed, leading to amputation.